Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 Instagram

 Instagram is the second most used social media platform with 1 billion active users.
+Primarily a visual platform, Instagram is perfect for brands (like real estate) who rely on imagery to sell their products.

+According to AdEspresso, images on this platform get an average of 23% more engagement than their Facebook counterparts.
 Brands see major benefits having an Instagram account.
 With 60% of users learning about new products through Instagram and more than 200 million users visiting a business profile daily, Instagram should be a no-brainer when it comes to social media for real estate.

-Create a dependable handle –
+Create a dependable handle

 When you activate an Instagram account, you create a unique handle.
 This is your main identity, so make sure to create a name that is memorable.

-A number of agents use their name and a real estate keyword to help users quickly understand the purpose of the account.
+If you ever move to a different brokerage, you do not want to worry about changing your name and confusing followers.
 On that note, you always have the option to change your username so long as no one else is already using the one you want to change to.

-Write a strong bio –
+Write a strong bio

 After you choose your handle, you’ll want to perfect your bio.
 Your bio should be easy to read and represent your real estate brand.
 Include your specialty, location, and contact information.
 We suggest using short-form writing and emojis in a stacked format.
 This helps users quickly read what your brand is all about!